sethvincent/namespace-emitter/README.md

 ### emit

 Emit an event.
 Optionally namespace the event.
+Handlers are fired in the order in which they were added with exact matches taking precedence.
 Separate the namespace and event with a `:`

 **Parameters**